generalui/s3p/README.md

 # S3P - 5x to 50x faster than aws-cli

-S3P provides a radically faster way to do operations over S3 buckets with large numbers of items.
+S3P provides a radically faster way to do bulk operations over S3 buckets.

-You can use it as a command-line tool for common operations, or you can use it as a library.
+You can use it as a command-line tool for common operations, or you can use it as a library for nearly anything you can imagine.

 S3P's key innovation is the ability to list the items in an S3 bucket in a massively parallel way.
 Instead of doing one list after another sequentially, as the aws-cli does, S3P bisects the key-space and can have 100(*) or more simultaneous list operations running in parallel.

+S3P is really just a fancy, really fast, s3 listing tool.

 > (*) The default list-concurrency is 100, but you can set it higher.